-Task Force to ease market entry barriers, to make the regulatory environment, more transparent, predictable, and simple; and to ensure a level playing field for local and foreign business.
-In order to support the development of SMEs, the encouragement of donor support for micro credits will continue; the SME Medium-Term Strategic Programme for 2007 - 2009 was finalized and following actions to be carried out (The Government of Albania, 2007).
+There is a continuation with efforts under the Regulatory Reform Task Force to ease market entry barriers, to make the regulatory environment, more transparent, predictable, and simple; and to ensure a level playing field for local and foreign business.
+In order to support the development of SMEs, the encouragement of donor support for micro credits will continue; the SME Medium-Term Strategic Programme for 2007 - 2009 was finalised and follow-up actions will be carried out (The Government of Albania, 2007).

-As stated by Lauresha Grezda from the USAID/EDEM, the National Business Registration Center has started its activity on Monday September 3, 2007 and it's the first center of this kind in Albania.
-The one stop shop will offer even services, which until now had been performed by the General Tax Directorate, enabling businesses to register within one day paying a fee of only Lek 100.
-This Center is financed by Millennium Challenge Corporation Threshold Programme.
-12 other one stop shops will be opened in other districts of Albania.
+As informed by Lauresha Grezda from the USAID/EDEM, the National Business Registration Center (NBRC) has started its activity on September 3, 2007 and it's the first center of this kind in Albania.
+The one-stop shop will offer even services, which until now had been performed by the General Tax Directorate, enabling businesses to register within one day.
+This Center is financed by Millennium Challenge Corporation Threshold Programme (Millennium Challenge Corporation is a United States Government corporation).
+Twelve other one-stop shops will be opened in other districts of Albania.
 After submitting the forms, the citizens can, within 24 hours, take the respective documents certifying that their business has been registered with the NBRC together with the Individual Taxpayer Identification Number (ITIN).

-According to Uvalić, the overall state of R&D infrastructure in Albania is not very satisfactory.
-At the time of writing this report, there were still no research centres at the local or regional level, nor new technologies or innovation parks.
+Uvalić assessed in 2006 that the overall state of R&D infrastructure in Albania is not satisfactory.
+At the time of writing her report, there were neither research centres at the local or regional level, nor new technologies or innovation parks.
 The technology and technical research equipment has improved in recent years, but is still insufficient.
+Public and private R&D are underfunded.
 The communication and information infrastructure, the network access for higher education and research institutes, and the library information systems are highly inadequate and there is almost no access to electronic journals and Science Citation Index databases (Uvalić, 2006).

-Government and its agencies have a fundamental lead role to play in providing an environment favourable to business operations and conducive to private investment.
+The Government and its agencies have a fundamental lead role to play in providing an environment favourable to research as well as business operations and conducive to private investment.
 This is especially true for small business.
 In order to flourish and grow they need an environment that facilitates and enables business start-up, does not hamper them with excessive and costly regulations and facilitates access to finance and business services.
+Cooperation between industry and science, and in particular between SMEs and research institutions also to be further promoted and financially supported.

-In Albania, the leading agency has been the Albanian Economic Development Agency and various ministry departments, which mostly offer support through donor projects on training activities, participation on conferences, fairs and other promotional activities such as publications, brochures, etc. There are more than 60 business support centres.
+In Albania, the leading agency has been the Albanian Economic Development Agency (AEDA) and various ministry departments, which mostly offer support through donor projects on training activities, participation on conferences, fairs and other promotional activities such as publications, brochures, etc.

+There are more than 60 business support centres.
 Most information and consulting services are offered through the non-governmental network of Regional Development Agencies (RDA).
+But links to research and innovation are usually not specifically encouraged.

-The innovation infrastructure in Albania is represented by:
+The business and innovation infrastructure in Albania is represented by:

-- Regional Development Agencies (RDAs): There are 10 Regional Development Agencies operating since 1995 in 10 regions of Albania, with the status of NGOs.
-RDAs mission is "to serve as an intermediary bridge to business, donors, local authority and civil society, improve business climate and enhance the regional economic development through the implementation of common efforts for the coordination of programs serving as sourcing centres".
-The activities of RDAs are coordinated also by National RDAs Centre in Tirana.
+- Regional Development Agencies (RDAs): There are 10 Regional Development Agencies operating since 1995 in 10 regions of Albania with the status of NGOs.
+The RDA's mission is "to serve as an intermediary bridge to business, donors, local authority and civil society, improve business climate and enhance the regional economic development through the implementation of common efforts for the coordination of programs serving as sourcing centres".
+The activities of RDAs are coordinated also by the Regional Development Agency Tirana.
 For more information about RDAs, please contact the Director of National Center of the RDAs, Ilir Rembeci (email: ilirrda@albmail.com).